This post is also available in: Italiano (Italian) Deutsch (German)

 This flow is a simple program using only one tool for one operation.
 In practice, you will typically rinse and repeat steps 2 through 9.
 For example, the G-code program below encompasses all of the code blocks above with repeating sections where needed:

 Like other programming languages, G-code can repeat an action indefinitely until stopped.
 This looping process uses modal code, which acts until you either turn it off or modify it with another modal code.
 For example, M03 is a modal code that will run a spindle indefinitely until you tell it to stop with M05.
 Now, wait a second.
 That word (remember: a word is a little piece of code) didn’t start with a G, but it’s still G-code.
-Words that start with an M are machine codes, and they turn machine functions like coolant, spindle, and clamps on or off.
+Words that start with an M are machine codes—M-code stands for “machine code”—and they control non-movement functions of the CNC machine, such as loading programs, pausing, and managing coolant flow.
 I’ll list some common ones in the next section, but you can find a list of your machine’s M-codes in its documentation.

 G-code also includes a complete list of address codes.
 You can think of these as the dictionary for G-code that defines particular behaviors.
 Address codes begin with the letter designation, like G, and then with a set of numbers.
 For example, X2 defines an X-coordinate address code, where 2 is the value on the X-axis to move the machine to.